gbprod/substitute.nvim/README.md

 You can combine `motion1` and `motion2` :
 `lua require('substitute.range').operator({ motion1='iw', motion2 = 'ap' })`
 will prepare substitution for inner word around paragraph.

+#### `range.range`

+Default : `nil`

+This allows you to control the range of the substitution other than using motions.
+This takes either a string directly, or a function returning string, this string is used as the range of the substitution command.

+For example, specifying `range = '%'` will make the substitution run over the whole file.

 #### `range.register`